In American sports: the NBA is a soap opera, the NFL is a highly viewed television show, but baseball actually matters.

 "But it's also the perfect social event to come and just sit with friends and family wherever, however and have a beer, have a dog and just enjoy yourself."

+Former NFL player and Hollywood superhero Terry Crews calls baseball "the perfect family sport."
 Especially in Minnesota, who made their baseball team the symbol of the unification of the Twin Cities.
-This year, the MLB All-Star Week festivities was in Minneapolis, and the people got to showcase their "Minnesota nice" in front of the entire nation.
+This year, the MLB All-Star Week festivities was in Minneapolis, and the people got to showcase their patented "Minnesota nice" in front of the entire nation.

-"It's the perfect size city where it's not too spread out, it' not too small," said NL All-Star 1B Anthony Rizzo of the Chicago Cubs.
+"It's the perfect size city where it's not too spread out, it' not too small," said NL All-Star first baseman Anthony Rizzo of the Chicago Cubs.
 "I knew it was a great city but just the way the fans have responded to all of this has just been great."

 "Minneapolis is just one of those cities where it's clean, it's beautiful, the people couldn't be more friendly," Street said.

 Since AL All-Star catcher Matt Wieters of the Baltimore Orioles is still recovering from Tommy John surgery, he had the extra time to go around town and play food critic with Minneapolis' culinary creations.